Reviews You Can Rely On

 Features

-Ski gloves come with a set of features that augment the glove's performance and make your day more convenient and comfortable on the ski hill.
+Ski gloves come with features that enhance performance and make your day on the ski hill more convenient and comfortable.
 We inspected and used all of the features on each glove to get a good idea of which had a robust set of tools and which were bare-bones.
 We compared features such as gauntlet or cuff closures, wrist cinches, nose wipes, wrist leashes, clips, and heating elements.
 We also noted if the gloves came with liners.

-Phones are now baked into our daily lives, and the glove market has recognized that many people are using their phones on the slopes and have started providing touchscreen-compatible gloves.
-The liners of the Dakine Titan are touchscreen compatible.
+Phones are now baked into our daily lives.
+The glove market has recognized that many people use their phones on the slopes and has begun offering touchscreen-compatible gloves.
 Many gloves claim to include sensitive pads on the tips of the forefingers, but in our tests, cold phone screens and even colder gloves had a hard time getting along.
+The Swany products, as well as the Savior Heat Rechargeable and MCTi SkiPro Classic On-Piste, all had excellent touchscreen compatibility.
+The liners of the Dakine Titan are touchscreen compatible, which also helps mitigate this problem.

 Credit: Jeff Dobronyi